awslabs/aws-encryption-sdk-specification/changes/2020-06-16_required-examples/change.md

 - Every example MUST only contain logic that is reasonable for production use.
-- If an example MUST contain logic that is not reasonable for production use, it MUST include clear comments identifying that logic as such and instructing the reader what they SHOULD do instead.
+- If an example MUST contain logic that is not reasonable for production use, it MUST include clear comments that
+  MUST identify that logic as not fit for production use, SHOULD explain why it is not fit for production use, and MUST instruct the reader what they SHOULD do instead.

   - ex: Raw keyring examples generate wrapping keys as part of the example.
     These examples MUST contain guidance that